aa-ryan/Java_Demo/README.md

+#### Used it to demonstrate working with Java on Unix, to my classmates.
 ### Java Demo
 To get everything working in Unix environment we just need learn some basics of how a SHELL works.
 - Learn Basic of Unix/Linux